pramttl/ganetiviz-cytoscape/README.md

 * Instances "red" in color are not "running" and might require a failover.
 * Mousedown on an instance highlights the corresponding failover edge
 * Instance Lookup box provided on top-left.
 Type in a few characters and all matching instances are highlihted.
+* Zoom In - Zoom Out using mouse scroll in any region by placing mouse-pointer there first.
 * Long-click & hold the graph at any point and pan it in any direction to shift the whole graph object.
-* Zoom In - Zoom Out using mouse scroll in any region by placing mouse-pointer there first.
-* Pan by using arrow keys, or use your mouse: longclick-hold-move
+* Pan by using arrow keys, or use the previous mouse method: longclick-hold-move
 * Select any node ans press the character "s" to see all the secondary instances for a given node.
-* Press the character "h" to hide all the visible instances.
+* Press the character "c" at any time to clear (actually hide) all the visible instances.

+### Todo/Upcoming features:
+* Pressing character 'h' for help.
+* Better instance arrangement or layout.
+* Less subtle, more convenient panning

 # Copyright